crillab/metrics/docs/scalpel-config.md

 ### Extracting Data from Raw Files

-If your experiment-ware produces raw output, and you want *Scalpel* to parse it, you can describe how to extract data from the corresponding files using regular expressions, as in the following example:
+If your experiment-ware produces raw output, and you want *Scalpel* to parse it, you can describe how to extract data from the corresponding files (which can be given using wildcards or relative paths) by providing regular expressions, as in the following example:

 ```yaml
 data: